 Smart buildings need to provide key services and work in an extremely efficient manner.
 Smart buildings use modern technologies in infrastructure to reimagine the way users interact with their surroundings.

-One area of smart building technology is room occupancy monitoring.
+One area of smart building technologies is room occupancy monitoring.
 The number of occupants in a room at any time is a critical source of information for smart buildings.
 Monitoring room occupancy means that systems can manage utilities such as heating and lighting.

 Smart buildings technologies offer both real-time and historical data on how a room is used and the amount of users that are present.

-3D Time-of-Flight cameras
+Smart building technologies: Time-of-Flight cameras

-3D Time of Flight (ToF) cameras from Terabee enable solutions so that smart buildings are able to measure room volume, recognize gestures and capture movement.
+Time of Flight (ToF) cameras from Terabee enable solutions so that smart buildings are able to measure room volume, recognize gestures and capture movement.
 They are quick and easy to set up and enable smart buildings to have a more accurate insight into the usage/occupancy in a building.

 Smart buildings can reduce the level of energy consumed by heating, ventilation and air-conditioning (HVAC) units by using sensors which can ascertain comfort requirements automatically and schedule HVAC operations accordingly.
 Typically, building automation systems use inaccurate occupancy sensors which employ oversimplified building thermal response models, stopping systems from reaching their full potential.